General Psychiatry Residency

 Course Directors: Justin Weeks, PhD and Debi Pittock, LICSW

 Description: This course reviews the theoretical and practical underpinnings of Cognitive Behavioral Therapy (CBT) and provides supervision for CBT conducted as part of outpatient treatment.
 The objective of this course is to provide an understanding of basic CBT strategies for working with patients with a variety of psychiatric disorders.

 Course Director: Jeana Benton, MD and Teri Gabel, PharmD, BCPP

 Description: Case-based learning regarding the critical evaluation of medication choice, novel drug development, and practical applications of medication use in special populations, complex medical illness, and treatment-resistant conditions.

 Course Directors: Claudia Moore, MD

 Description: Epidemiology and neurobiology of substance use disorders, evaluation, and clinical management of patients with substance use disorders including diagnosis and treatment of co-occurring psychiatric disorders, withdrawal management, psychopharmacology including medication assisted treatment, the use of psychological and behavioral therapies in the treatment of addiction, harm reduction and stages of change theory, and the use of self-help groups will be discussed.

 Course Directors: Lauren Edwards, MD and Ryan Edwards, MD

 Description: The objective of this course is to provide an understanding of different strategies for developing a therapeutic relationship with patients.
-The course emphasizes developing skills in understanding the patient’s experience, developing a therapeutic alliance and constructing an effective treatment plan.
-The course will present a range of theoretical perspectives on case formulation, clinical assessment and treatment planning pertinent to a wide range of patients.
+The course emphasizes developing skills in understanding the patient’s experience, developing a therapeutic alliance, and constructing an effective treatment plan.
+The course will present a range of theoretical perspectives on case formulation, clinical assessment, and treatment planning pertinent to a broad range of patients.